Smoking cessation medicationsSmoking cessation - medications; Smokeless tobacco - medications; Medications for stopping tobacco

 - Constipation, intestinal gas, nausea, and changes in taste.

 - Depressed mood, thoughts of suicide and attempted suicide.
 Call your doctor right away if you have any of these symptoms.

-- Clonidine (Catapres) is normally used to treat high blood pressure.
-It may help smokers with quitting when it is started before quitting, and comes either as a pill or patch.
+- Clonidine is normally used to treat high blood pressure.
+It may help when it is started before quitting.
+This drug comes as a pill or patch.

-- Nortriptyline is another antidepressant, It may help with quitting when it is started 10 - 28 days before quitting.
+- Nortriptyline is another antidepressant.
+It is started 10 to 28 days before quitting.

 American Cancer Society.
 Guide to quitting smoking.
 Last revised February 6, 2014.
 Available at: www.cancer.org/%20healthy/stayawayfromtobacco/guidetoquittingsmoking/index.
 Accessed June 1, 2015.